The completed story

 “Yes, son, you do.
 They will sneer and say I should have done more to you, and you deserve it.
 If you were their son, it would have happened sooner.
 That you’re lucky because you went so long without this.
 You may even hear them wish harsher punishments on you.
 I will be criticized for not being tougher on you, and told how to discipline you next time.
 People like Mildew will gladly say all this to my face.”

 “Mildew.”
 Hiccup winced.
-Mildew the Unpleasant hated everyone and they hated him back.
+Mildew the Unpleasant hated everyone and they hated him back, but it never stopped folk from listening to him.
 The old crank would be thrilled to attack Hiccup and Stoick.
 Stoick was expecting him to glory in this, but Hiccup had forgotten about the vicious old git.

 “You shall do this, Hiccup.
 Show all of Berk who you are.
 Let them see you do hard things, like admitting you felt my hand on you, that it was your fault, that you earned this for disobeying.
 Let the village see you do it over and over again.
 Some of those folk expect you to act irresponsibly, so prove them wrong.”